 Gestalt TherapyIn gestalt therapy, self-awareness is key to personal growth and developing full potential.
 The approach recognizes that sometimes this self-awareness can become blocked by negative thought patterns and behavior that can leave people feeling dissatisfied and unhappy. (learn more)

 Interpersonal Therapy (IPT)Interpersonal Therapy (IPT) is a time-limited psychotherapy that focuses on interpersonal issues, which are understood to be a factor in the genesis and maintenance of psychological distress.
 The targets of IPT are symptom resolution, improved interpersonal functioning, and increased social support. (learn more)

 Supportive TherapySupportive psychotherapy is used primarily to reinforce a patient’s ability to cope with stressors by giving clients the opportunity to express their feelings and thoughts about the issues.
 Clinicians help patients learn how to move forward and make decisions or changes that may be necessary to adapt, either to an acute change, such as the loss of a loved one or severe disappointment, or to a chronic situation, such as an ongoing illness. (learn more)

 Psychoanalytic TherapyPsychoanalytic therapy tends to look at experiences from early childhood to see if these events have affected the individual’s life, or potentially contributed to current concerns.
 This form of therapy is considered a long-term choice and can continue for weeks, months or even years depending on the depth of the concern being explored.
 Psychoanalytic therapy aims to make deep-seated changes in personality and emotional development. (learn more)

 Education and work experience

-Young Adult Behavioral Health Program, Attending psychiatrist
+Young Adult Behavioral Health Program at Rhode Island Hospital, Attending Psychiatrist

-The George Washington University, BA, English
+George Washington University, BA